phriscage/microservices-demo/README.md

 add them to the cart, and purchase them.

-**Google uses this application to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, gRPC and OpenCensus**.
+**Google uses this application to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, Apigee, gRPC and OpenCensus**.
 This application works on any Kubernetes cluster (such as a local one), as well as Google Kubernetes Engine.
 It’s **easy to deploy with little to no configuration**.